How to Make Supplements a Habit That Sticks

 Acclimating Your Body

 On occasion, some supplements may take a little time for your body to get used to.
-When you’re starting anything new, it takes time for your body to learn and adjust to the process.
+When you’re starting anything new, including diet, exercise regimen, or new habit, it takes time for your body to learn and adjust to the process.
 If changing your supplement routine results in some digestive discomfort, know that this is completely normal and can easily be overcome with a few tips.

 Take your supplements with food, when directed.
 This will help your body to process them, potentially lessening any upset stomach feelings.

-If you have trouble swallowing capsules, open them up, pour out the powder and mix them into a smoothie or a snack.
-(Lifehack, with enough peanut or other nut butter, you can rarely taste anything!)
+If you have trouble swallowing capsules, open them up, pour out the powder, and mix them into a smoothie or a snack.
+(Lifehack, with enough peanut or other nut butter, you can barely taste anything!)

-Easing into your supplements, along with making sure you get enough food and water, can help get your body accustomed to taking them (we also have helpful tips for getting started with your Viome Precision Supplements here).
+Easing into your supplements and ensuring you get enough food and water can help get your body accustomed to taking them (we also have helpful tips for getting started with your Viome Precision Supplements here).

 Making Health into a Habit